theblackcat102/theblackcat102.github.io/_posts/2021-06-15-designing-a-simple-search-engine.md

     - China search engine sucks since they are just heavily [selling weird ads](https://zh.wikipedia.org/wiki/%E7%99%BE%E5%BA%A6%E7%AB%9E%E4%BB%B7%E6%8E%92%E5%90%8D%E4%BA%8B%E4%BB%B6) with no ethical bottom line

-Relevancy over years ( content which was relevant after years and years would rank higher ).

-SEO, keyword spam, online spam is much different that what's 90s.

-    - Content translation : csdn.net translate github issues and show it as a website

-    - Medium, pixnet.net, reddit.com has so many trash content that the good ones are hardly searchable or being ignored

-    - Trend and traffic attract shit content and makes the whole internet sucks

 ### How do I use google